 After the selection, you can ask permission of the Board of Examiners for your study plan via your study advisor.
-Make sure to send a copy of the permission of the Board of Examiners to the Faculty’s International Office.
+Make sure to send a copy of the permission of the Board of Examiners to the Science International Office.

-The Faculty’s International Office (inside Europe) or the Central International Office - SEA (outside Europe) will send your nomination to the partner university.
+The Science International Office (inside Europe) or the Central International Office - SEA (outside Europe) will send your nomination to the partner university.
 After your nomination, you can start with the exchange application procedure of your exchange university (make sure to check their deadlines!).

 Application for a research project or internship